How to choose a Field Hockey Stick

 Carbon: Carbon adds stiffness and power to a field hockey stick.
 Put simply, the higher the carbon percentage translated to the greater the power output.

-The Harrow Titan Field Hockey Stick is made of 100% carbon, making it the stiffest stick in the line.
+The Harrow Ghost Field Hockey Stick is made of 100% carbon, making it the stiffest stick in the line.